 Dr. Woods earned his Ph.D. from Indiana University in 1987 majoring in both higher education administration and educational inquiry methodology.
 He also holds a M.Div. from Southern Baptist Theological Seminary and a B.S. from Purdue University in Management and Statistics.
 Scholarships and fellowships allowed his entire education to be tuition free.
-Over the years, he has furthered his education with additional courses and training at various institutions including the renowned Tavistock Institute in Leicestershire, England.
-He holds a certification as a master facilitator and several other certifications in personality and organizational assessment.
+His leadership development includes training from the Heifitz group, the Center for Creative Leadership, and the Tavistock Institute in Leicester, UK.
+He is trained as a Master Facilitator and holds several certifications in individual and group assessments.

-As a speaker, consultant, and resource person to congregations, regions, judicatories, and nonprofits, he has worked with groups in nearly every state and province in North America and has taught and supervised masters and doctoral students at universities both nationally and internationally.
-He has received numerous research grants and worked on a variety of study groups and think tanks, including his recent service on the Pulpit and Pew Project, a ten million dollar Lilly Endowment sponsored research project, exploring the status of clergy in North America.
+As a speaker, consultant, and resource person to congregations, regions, judicatories, and nonprofits, he has worked with groups in nearly every state and province in North America as well as internationally.
+He has received numerous research and application grants and worked on a variety of study groups and think tanks, including his recent service on the Pulpit and Pew Project, a Lilly Foundation sponsored research project, exploring the status of clergy in North America.

 He and his wife, Kandy, have been married for 39 years and reside in Newark, Ohio.
 They have two children, Brandon and Kelsey, and three grandchildren.